superfly/docs/reference/sentry.html.md

 nav: firecracker
 ---

 [Sentry](https://sentry.io) is a developer-first application monitoring platform that helps you identify and fix software problems before they impact your users.
-Through our parternships with Sentry, each of your Fly organizations can claim a year's worth of [Team Plan](https://sentry.io/pricing) credits.
+Through our partnerships with Sentry, each of your Fly organizations can claim a year's worth of [Team Plan](https://sentry.io/pricing) credits.

 To configure your application to use Sentry, run this command from your Fly.io application directory.